izivkov/DynamicResourceTranslator/README.md

     api.addOverwrite(ResourceLocaleKey(R.string.hello, Locale("es")) to "Hola")
 ```

+### When is Run-Time Translation Initiated?

+Run-time translation is initiated when the following conditions are met:

+1. **No Overwrite Exists:**
+   If an `overWrite` value exists for this string and language, it will be used directly without further translation.

+2. **Not Cached in Local Storage:**
+   If the string is already cached in local storage, the cached value will be used, bypassing translation.

+3. **Missing in Resource Files:**
+   If the string ID cannot be found in the device's resource files (e.g., `strings.xml` for the current language), translation will proceed.

+4. **Network Connection Available:**
+   A network connection is required to access translation services.

+When all these conditions are met, the library translates the string and stores the result in the cache for future use.

+This applies to any translation engine, even if the translation logic is trivial.
+Additionally,
+for multiple chained engines, either all will execute if the conditions are satisfied, or none will execute.

 ## Adding a Custom Translation Engine
 By default, the library uses the built-in `BushTranslationEngine`, based on [this](https://github.com/therealbush/translator) library.